devops-ontap/cisco-fso-labs/lab-tasks/thousandeyes/te_api/input/README.md

 $fly --target=cisco-fso-labs login --concourse-url=http://ci.devops-ontap.com:8080 -n cisco-fso-labs --username=username --password="password"

 Run the task and verify you can authenticate to and get a valid json response from the AppD API:
-$fly -t cisco-fso-labs e -c appd_get_token_task.yml This authenticates to the AppD Api and generates a temporary oath token and writes it to the vault
+$fly -t cisco-fso-labs e -c te_api_task_vault.yml

+This task is getting the TE_OATHTOKEN value from vault, using it to authenticate to the Thousand Eyes API, then it is querying the API for a list of Enteprise Agent IDS.
+It returns this list to us as we require it to provision a new test and add our list of agents to the new test we create.

 $fly -t cisco-fso-labs e -c te_api_task_vault.yml
 This uses the temp oath token you generated that was written to the vault and uses it to perform an API call that returns json from the AppD API